tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Authentication-for-the-Azure-Storage-Services.md

 2. Append the resource's encoded URI path.
 If the request URI addresses a component of the resource, append the appropriate query string.
 The query string should include the question mark and the `comp` parameter (for example, `?comp=metadata`).
 No other parameters should be included on the query string.

 ### Encoding the Signature
  To encode the signature, call the HMAC-SHA256 algorithm on the UTF-8-encoded signature string and encode the result as Base64.
+Note that you also need to Base64-decode your storage account key.
 Use the following format (shown as pseudocode):

 ```
-Signature=Base64(HMAC-SHA256(UTF8(StringToSign)))
+Signature=Base64(HMAC-SHA256(UTF8(StringToSign), Base64.decode(<your_azure_storage_account_shared_key>)))
 ```

 ## See Also